RESTyard/RESTyard/Docs/HypermediaSchema-MergeFallout.md

 - [x] `server/csharp-controller/v4.sbn` was re-added by accident in `f0a3d2a` (#131 deleted it) — `git rm` it.
   *Cause: modify/delete conflict left the branch copy on disk as untracked; the next commit picked it up.*
 - [ ] Represent the HTTP `QUERY` action with inline (embedded) result in the hypermedia schema (#131).
-  Today `ActionDescription` only has the method and `resultName`, implicitly meaning "`Location` points to it".
-Needed: how the result is delivered (inline body + `Content-Location` via `InlineQueryResult` vs. `201`/`Location`), derived from the controller endpoint (e.g. an endpoint-attribute flag or the `HttpQuery` verb), carried through `ActionDescription`, JSON, Markdown and Mermaid renderers.
+  Today `ActionDescription` only has `resultName`, implicitly meaning "`Location` points to it".
+  Design decided, see [Design: action result delivery](#design-action-result-delivery).
+Timing open (before S1 recommended: it changes the S1 model).
 - [x] `HypermediaQueryResult` base type removed (#131); generated query-result HTOs now carry `Query` themselves — verify the source generator's property classification (schema data properties, Properties POCO, `ToSiren()`) handles `Query` correctly. *Verified by inspection: CarShack's